 If every building had a white roof, we would be able to cool the surrounding areas.
 That is the reasoning behind a California law about to go into effect next month requiring light reflective roofs on all new buildings.
-It is already the law for new flat roofs here.
+Looking for the best gutter guards on the market?
+Look no further than Mastershield.
+It is already the law for a new roof here.
 Roofers like Longmont roofers are well versed in innovative designs such as this.
+The material has not been fully established, although it is expected that it will be the next factor regulators will focus on.
+Sites like raintechoklahoma.com/sheet-metal/ provide plenty of versatile alternatives and as such is a likely candidate for one of the materials to be accepted in these new laws.

 Here, architect Richard Meier and his partner Michael Palladino whose services you can hire at bellroofcompany.com have apparently created a design to go one further.
 It’s entirely white; roofs, walls, and interiors.